 Exercise Your Options Before Joining a Gym

-If your New Year’s resolutions include exercise, get started by setting goals and reviewing your budget.
-Consumers’ Checkbook suggests cost-saving fitness options and helps you get the best price if you decide to join a gym.
+If your New Year's resolutions include exercise, get started by setting fitness goals within your budget.
+Consumers' Checkbook suggests cost-saving fitness options and helps you get the best price if you decide to join a gym.

 Cardio machines.
 Boxing classes.
 Yoga sessions.
 Aqua cycling.
 There are as many ways to work out as there are excuses not to.
 But even though there are lots of options — and lots of science telling us that getting enough physical activity leads to healthier, longer, happier lives — fewer than half of U.S. adults get enough exercise, according to the Centers for Disease Control.